panosc-eu/search-api/doc/query.md

 # Querying

+The query syntax is based on the [Loopback query filter](https://loopback.io/doc/en/lb3/Querying-data.html).

+## General remarks

-The query syntax is based on [Loopback query filter](https://loopback.io/doc/en/lb3/Querying-data.html).
-All queries must be submitted as a JSON object.
+- All queries must be submitted as a JSON object.

+- When supplying units in a parameter query, the quantity will be converted to SI units for comparison with the value stored in the database.
+Before returning the the results, the relevant quantity is converted to the unit supplied by the user in the query.
+E.g., if querying a parameter in *keV*, the quantity will be converted to *kg m<sup>2</sup> / s<sup>2</sup>* and compared to the SI value stored in the database.
+Before returning the results with the relevant quantities to the user, they will be converted to the same unit that the user provided in the query, in this case *keV*.

+---

 ## Contents